GenAI-Logic/genai_logic/README.md

 sh run_sample nw_sample
 ```

 To run a different sample, replace `nw_sample` with the sample directory.
-Only 1 sample can be loaded at a time.
+Only 1 sample can be running at a time.

 | Sample | Notes   |
 | :------------- | :------------- |